 Dr Andrew van der Vlies, BA MA (Rhodes) MPhil DPhil (Oxford)

 I grew up in South Africa: I was born and raised in the coastal city of Port Elizabeth, in the Eastern Cape, and read English and Law as an undergraduate at Rhodes University in nearby Grahamstown, before completing an MA in American literature there.
 I came to the UK as a Commonwealth Scholar to read for the erstwhile MPhil in English Literature (1880-present) at Oxford University, where I subsequently wrote a DPhil dissertation, supervised by Peter D. McDonald, on the development of the idea of a ‘South African’ literary tradition between 1883 and 1979, based on a series of case studies.
-I brought these up to the present for the revision of the thesis that formed the basis of my first book, South African Textual Cultures (2007).
+I brought these up to the present for the revision of the thesis that formed the basis of mmy first book, South African Textual Cultures (2007).
 I have recently completed my second monograph, a study of affect and temporality in postapartheid fiction, entitled Present Imperfect.
-My first teaching post was a Lectureship at the University of Sheffield (2005-09); I joined Queen Mary University of London in January 2010.
+My first teaching post was at the University of Sheffield; I joined Queen Mary University of London in January 2010.
 I am (now) a dual British and South African citizen and continue to have strong links to and family in South Africa, where I travel, undertake research, work collaboratively with South Africa-based colleagues, and give papers frequently.
 I hold the honorary position of Extraordinary Associate Professor in the Department of English at the University of the Western Cape.

 My teaching is focused on twentieth-century and contemporary literatures, with a focus on postcolonial and global writing and cultural production, and on gender and sexuality.
 Some modules are directly informed by my research: I teach a third-year module on South African literature; at MA level, depending on the year, I lead seminars on contemporary African literatures and cultural production, or on the work of J. M. Coetzee.

 - Contemporary world literatures in English, literature and globalization, the novel

 - South African writing (in English and Afrikaans), performance, film, cultural studies, and visual art

 - Postcolonial print cultures, book history, translation, and archives

 - Queer theory, especially queer postcolonial studies